phalcon-orphanage/docs/en/reference/views.rst

 Disabling the view
 ------------------
-If your controller don't produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing:
+If your controller doesn't produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing:

 .. code-block:: php